 Author, The Emotionally Destructive Relationship and The Emotionally Destructive Marriage

+Kim is a Licensed Marriage and Family Therapist in private practice, specializing in the integration of psychology and spirituality.
 Kim is the founder of Leading Wholeheartedly, a ministry that helps leaders tend to their inner lives, so that they can better serve others.
 She also founded Doing Good Well, a leadership development program for Christians in the Visual Arts.
+In addition to maintaining a private counseling practice, Kim speaks at conferences across the country, is an annual presenter at the American Association of Christian Counselors conference, and also hosts soul-care retreats and workshops.

 Prior to her work as a counselor, Kim was a campus minister with InterVarsity Christian Fellowship at Harvard University.
 She has also worked for social investment fund Root Capital, and for Agros International, where she helped design the Journey with a Village program, partnering start-up villages in Central America with funding partners across the United States.